helloYwen123/SLAM-Integration-and-Sensor-Calibration-Project/multi_lidar_calibration/README.md

-# Multi 2D-Lidar Lcalibration Pacakge
+# Multi 2D-Lidar Calibration Pacakge
 ***Multi Lidar Calibration*** is ros-package that uses ndt to calibrate two single-line lasers and correct their the relative position relationship.

 ## Installation ad Build